 The JAC has formal terms of reference covering its core functions and these are also set out in the joint MoCG (which are both reviewed annually).
 These include reference to the JAC's role in respect of the corporate governance arrangements and in maintaining an overview of the regulatory framework.
 The JAC's terms of reference were reviewed and comprehensively revised during 2019/20 in response to the publication of CIPFA's 'Audit Committees: Practical Guidance for Local Authorities and Police 2018 Edition'.
+JAC's terms of reference have been further updated following publication of CIPFA's 'Audit Committees: Practical Guidance for Local Authorities and Police 2022 Edition'.
 The Commissioner and Chief Constable are both represented at all meetings of the JAC.